"Karrabing: Low Tide Turning" in Hanoi, Click the Film Tag for More Information!

 The Karrabing Indigenous Corporation seeks to integrate their parents and grandparents ways of life into their contemporary struggles to educate their children, create economically sustainable cultural and environmental businesses, and support their homeland centres.

-KIC is currently working to develop a mobile app for a GPS based augmented reality project.
+KIC has written, acted, and produced two short features and is currently working to develop a mobile app for a GPS based transmedia project.